Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - Analytics: It integrates natively with Power BI for reporting and can synchronize with Microsoft Fabric or Azure Synapse for large-scale data modeling and advanced analytics.

-### QUESTION 12
+### QUESTION 12 💩💩

 A company plans to deploy an AI-based customer service app that will autonomously manage interactions, escalate complex cases, and learn from historical ticket data.

-You need to perform a return on AI investment (ROAI) analysis of the app deployment.
+**You need to perform a return on AI investment (ROAI) analysis of the app deployment**.
 The solution must ensure that the analysis is accurate.

 What should you do first?